Tallinn Synagogue

 Tallinn Synagogue, (Tallinna sünagoog), also known as Beit Bella Synagogue, is located in Tallinn, Estonia.

 The privately funded synagogue in central Tallinn was inaugurated on May 16, 2007.
 The building is an ultramodern, airy structure, which can seat 180 people with additional seating for up to 230 people for concerts and other public events.
 It received global attention as it was the first synagogue to open in Estonia since World War II.

-Other synagogues in Estonia

-The original Great Synagogue of Tallinn, built in 1883, was not rebuilt after being destroyed in March 1944 during a Soviet air bombing raid on Tallinn, which at the time was occupied by Nazi Germany - the city then became the only post-war European capital without a synagogue.
-The Tartu Synagogue, located in Tartu, a university city in southeastern Estonia and the second largest city in Estonia, was also destroyed during World War II.
+The synagogue was named Beit Bella in memory of Bella Barskaya, wife of the prominent Estonian economist, academician Mihhail Bronštein.